 Come dusk, there’s a tendency to gravitate to the Gulf and King Fisher offers the ultimate viewing position for sun setting over the water: On a boat.

 Cruises and private charters can be customized to your whim – weddings, anniversaries, a day of island hopping, on-the-water photo shoots and canal cruises – and as many as 100 passengers.
 Visit the website to peruse the calendar and make reservations.

 Fishing without the Fuss

 For those who prefer not to sit back and enjoy the ride, King Fisher returns to its roots with deep-sea and back bay fishing charters that can also be tailored to groups and families of up to six people.
 The company was founded as a one-boat fishing guide by Capt.
 Bob Allen and his wife Helen, and is now in its third generation.

-King Fisher simplifies fishing: Just bring sunscreen, something to eat and drink and be prepared to snap selfies with your catch of the day.
+Bring sunscreen, something to eat and drink, and be prepared to snap selfies with your catch of the day.
 Rods, reels, bait and even a fishing license are provided for four-hour to full-day angling adventures.
-Even better?
-The crew cleans and fillets your catch, which can be prepared by the Village Fish Market Restaurant & Lounge, also at Fishermen’s Village.
+Even better, the crew cleans and fillets your catch, which can be prepared by the Village Fish Market Restaurant & Lounge, also at Fishermen’s Village.

-The King Fisher Fleet boasts several world-record catches and other impressive landings and has helped ambition anglers snag a Charlotte Harbor Slam – a snook, redfish and seatrout on the same trip (add a tarpon, and you've got a "Grand Slam").
+King Fisher Fleet boasts several world-record catches and other impressive landings and has helped ambition anglers snag a Charlotte Harbor Slam, which is catching a snook, redfish and seatrout on the same trip (add a tarpon, and you've got a "Grand Slam").

 The Allen family also is actively involved in organizations devoted to protecting the health of the harbor and its fishery.
-Second-gen Capt.
+Second generation Capt.
 Ralph Allen is also an award-winning outdoor writer and photographer.